 I currently spend my days pursuing my creative dreams and reaching out to women to share my experience, strength and hope as a survivor of sexual assault and domestic abuse.

-I reside in Valencia, CA, with my husband, two daughters and my very large cat.
+I reside in Eagle, Idaho with my husband, and my very large cat.